EFTEC/CacheOne/README.md

 > function set($group, $key, $value, $duration = 1440): bool

-It store a value inside a group and a key.
+It stores a value inside a group and a key.
 It returns false if the operation failed.

+> Note: The duration is ignored by "documentone"

 ```php
 $cache->set("group","key1","hello world",500);